g1ahsia/ai-assistant/CHATS-API.md

-# Conversation Management API Reference
+# Chat Management API Reference

 ## Overview

-The Conversation Management system enables users to:
+The Chat Management system enables users to:
-- Create and manage chat conversations
+- Create and manage chats
 - Store complete message history
 - Track token usage and source citations
-- Share conversations with teams, users, or entire organizations
+- Share chats with teams, users, or entire organizations
-- Organize conversations with tags and archival
+- Organize chats with tags and archival
-- Link conversations to specific folders
+- Link chats to specific folders

-All conversation endpoints require JWT authentication via the `Authorization: Bearer <token>` header.
+All chat endpoints require JWT authentication via the `Authorization: Bearer <token>` header.

 ---

 ## 💡 Why Store Folder & File IDs?

-**The Problem:** Users want focused conversations without repeatedly selecting which folders/files to search.
+**The Problem:** Users want focused chats without repeatedly selecting which folders/files to search.

-**The Solution:** Each conversation can store its "query scope":
+**The Solution:** Each chat can store its "query scope":
 - **`folderIds`** - Watch folders or smart folders to include
 - **`fileIds`** - Specific individual files to include

 **How It Works:**

-1. **User creates conversation** and selects scope:
+1. **User creates chat** and selects scope:
    ```
    "Marketing Q4" → Searches: Marketing folder + Budget file
    ```